cgeils25/Models_From_Scratch/support_vector_machine/README_svm.md

 # Note

-For some reason, github seems to not display my LATEX correclty.
+For some reason, github seems to not display my LATEX correctly.
 If the same is happening for anyone reading this, I've included a PDF version which you can view by [clicking here](README_svm.pdf).

 # Building a Support Vector Machine From Scratch
 Okay, so this one turned out to be much, much trickier than I had anticipated.
 I'll give a somewhat high-level explanation of the math behind support vector machines and the logic of sequential minimal optimization.
 Then, I'll go through how I applied it to a real classification problem.